Bernard M. L. Ernst

 Bernard Morris Leon Ernst (March 17, 1879 – November 28, 1938) most well known as Bernard M. L. Ernst was an American lawyer, magician and associate of Harry Houdini.

 Career

 Ernst was born in Uniontown, Alabama.
 He received his LL.B from Columbia University in 1905.
+At Columbia, Bernard M. L. Ernst was a member of the Philolexian Society.
 He began working as a lawyer for a firm in Boston in 1909, he also worked on the legal counsel for the Eastern Massachusetts Street Railway.
 In the 1930s he was a council member of the Metropolitan League of Jewish Community Associations in New York City.

 Personal life

 He married Roberta C. Claus on 4 August, 1908.
 Ernst was Jewish.
 He was a member of many organizations including the American Bar Association, New York County Lawyers' Association, Phi Delta Theta, National Vaudeville Artists Association, American Society for Psychical Research and the International Brotherhood of Magicians.
 His son, Richard C. Ernst, married Susan Bloomingdale, daughter of Samuel Bloomingdale.